MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPORestrictedAccessForSitesInsights.md

 ## SYNOPSIS

-This cmdlet enables the administrator to check status of all active and available reports about insights on sites protected and access denials by Restricted access control policy when no report ID is present and to view or download the report if report ID is present.
+This cmdlet enables the administrator to check status of all active and available reports about insights on sites protected and access denials by restricted access control.

 ## SYNTAX